| ABOUT

 ITINERARY

-I have travelled just only through the western Europe; but what there's eastward?".
+far I have travelled just only through the western Europe; but what

-for sure it's the best way to do a real (and cheap) travel in the old continent.
+sure it's the best way to do a real (and cheap) travel in the old

-Frankly I had no idea about how far we could have got in one month, but I was very
+Frankly I had no idea about how far I could have got in one month, but I was very

 attracted by the small unknown countries called the Baltic Republics, and I would have